cuba-platform/sample-components-dragdrop/README.md

 ### Drag and Drop

 It is sample of using [cuba-dnd](https://github.com/cuba-platform/cuba-dnd) add-on.
-In this small app users can drag buttons that predefined a to-do-actions and make a to-do-list.
+In this small app users can drag buttons with predefined todo-actions to make a todo-list.

 General view of the application:
 ![](/screenshots/1-General-view.png "General view of application")

-Adding new to-do-action:
+Adding a new todo-action:
 ![](/screenshots/2-Adding-new-to-do-action.png "Adding new to-do-action")

 Reordering items: